software-students-spring2024/1-specification-exercise-se-2pm/README.md

 As a user, I want to use the rating app so that I can interact with other users through Direct Messages efficiently.

+As a user, I want to use the rating app so that I can sort experiences by rating and distance.

+As a user, I want to use the rating app so that I can comment on other people's experiences.

+As a user, I want to use the rating app so that I can create and edit my own profile.

 ## Activity Diagrams

 Most of the interviewees want DM and a public forum.
 Some want a map.
 Incentive system, free products, and coupons, keep.
 Incentives tagged more, more incentives.